karatelabs/karate/karate-netty/README.md

 ## Logging
+A default [logback configuration file](https://logback.qos.ch/manual/configuration.html) (named [`logback-fatjar.xml`](../karate-core/src/main/java/logback-fatjar.xml)) is present within the stand-alone JAR.

+For convenience, if `logback-test.xml` or `logback.xml` exists on the [classpath](#custom-classpath) - it will be used instead.

-A default [logback configuration file](https://logback.qos.ch/manual/configuration.html) (named [`logback-netty.xml`](src/main/resources/logback-netty.xml)) is present within the stand-alone JAR.
-If you need to customize logging, set the system property `logback.configurationFile` to point to your custom config:
+Another way to customize logging is set the system property `logback.configurationFile` to point to your custom config:

 ```
 java -jar -Dlogback.configurationFile=my-logback.xml karate.jar my-test.feature
 ```

 Here is the 'out-of-the-box' default which you can customize.
 Note that the default creates a folder called `target` and within it, logs will be in `karate.log`.

 ```xml